barnese/ConvexHull/README.md

 The scripts are written in TypeScript and the graphics are rendered using the Raphaël Javascript Library.

 Currently only the "Quick Hull" algorithm has been implemented.
-There is a `ConvexHullInterface` defined which will allow easily plugging in order algorithms later.
+There is a `ConvexHullInterface` defined which will allow easily plugging in other algorithms later.

 ## How to Run